ASF

 Book Chapters

-• "Mary Astell" (2023), Reconsidering Political Thinkers, Oxford University Press.
+• "Mary Astell" (2023), Rethinking Political Thinkers, Oxford University Press.

 • "Friendship as a Means to Freedom" (2023), The Routledge Handbook on Women and Early Modern Philosophy.